videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-participant/introduction.md

 ## Introduction

 `useParticipant` abstracts participant class.
-It take events as partameters and returns participant properties and methods.
+It takes participantId, events as partameters and returns participant properties and methods.

 ## Properties